ddbj/www/_ddbj/haplotype-e.md

 ### DDBJ  {#ddbj}

-Submit the principal and the alternate haplotype sequences.
+Cace 1) Submit the principal and the alternate haplotype sequences.

 - Principal haplotype
 	- Reference the BioProject 1 (Principal) in [DBLINK](/ddbj/file-format-e.html#dblink).